Ayaka Is in Love with Hiroko!

 Ayaka Is in Love with Hiroko! (彩香ちゃんは弘子先輩に恋してる, Ayaka-chan wa Hiroko-senpai ni Koishiteru) is a Japanese manga series written and illustrated by Sal Jiang.
 It was serialized online via Futabasha's Web Comic Action from June 2020 to March 2023.
-It was licensed first for a English-language release on NTT Solmare's MangaPlaza website and later for a print release by Tokyopop.
+It was licensed first for an English-language release on NTT Solmare's MangaPlaza website and later for a print release by Tokyopop.
 A television drama adaptation premiered in July 2024.

 Synopsis

 Ayaka Usagida, a young office worker, falls madly in love with her senior team leader, Hiroko Kanō.
 As Ayaka tries to make her attraction known, Hiroko consistently misreads the situation despite being a lesbian herself.
 However, Ayaka remains undeterred in confessing her feelings.